 If you have more than one risk factor, you may want to consider having an MRI.

-Magnetic resonance imaging (MRI) technology is used to create a crystal-clear, highly-detailed picture of your brain, allowing Dr. Hussman and your physician to see if you have an unruptured aneurysm, so they can develop a treatment plan.
+Magnetic resonance imaging (MRI) technology is used to create a crystal-clear, highly-detailed picture of your brain, allowing Dr. Teslic and your physician to see if you have an unruptured aneurysm, so they can develop a treatment plan.